Hug9V/Cyclistic-Bike-Share-Q3-2023-Analysis/README.md

+To see the full project go to: https://mavenanalytics.io/profile/Hugo-Villa/196248405

 Predicting the direction of S&P500 Stock price using Machine Learning S&P 500 (GSPC)

 This project aims at creating a machine learning model to predict the direction of the S&P500 index price based on historical data, ticker symbol: GSPC.